Franklin's lost expedition: Hall expeditions

 Two expeditions between 1860 and 1869 by Charles Francis Hall, who lived among the Inuit near Frobisher Bay on Baffin Island and later at Repulse Bay on the Canadian mainland, found camps, graves and relics on the southern coast of King William Island, but he believed none of the Franklin survivors would be found among the Inuit.

 Hall became acquainted with an Inuk man from Pelly Bay named Sŭ-pung-er.
 The two met first in 1866 where Hall conducted extensive interviews with Sŭ-pung-er.
 They met again on another expedition in 1869.
 Sŭ-pung-er described a vault to Hall created by members of the Franklin expedition marked by a wooden pillar in the ground and containing artefacts.
 A drawing of the vault's appearance was provided as well as a wooden model of the pillar which was broken off at the top at the time of Sŭ-pung-er's first visit and which is speculated to have been the remains of a wooden cross.
 Hall took the model together with a collection of other artefacts found on King William Island.
 It was handed over to the Smithsonian Institution and is currently part of the collection of the Smithsonian Museum of American History in Washington D.C.
-The actual vault that Hall believed to be the burial site of one of the higher officers of the Franklin expedition, possibly Franklin himself, has not been located however.
+The actual vault that Hall believed to be the burial site of one of the higher officers of the Franklin expedition, possibly Franklin himself, has not been located.

 The relevance and even actual existence of the vault has been doubted as Sŭ-pung-er's reliability was questioned even at the time of the expedition and he described the contents of the vault as bones, a knife, and dirt.
 Sŭ-pung-er and his uncle salvaged the wooden pillar for its wood, making the identification of the site which was likely built to be visible from the sea difficult.

 In 1869, local Inuit took Hall to a shallow grave on the island containing well-preserved skeletal remains and fragments of clothing.
 These remains were taken to England and interred beneath the Franklin Memorial at Greenwich Old Royal Naval College, London.

 The eminent biologist Thomas Henry Huxley examined the remains and concluded that they belonged to Henry Thomas Dundas Le Vesconte, second lieutenant on Erebus.
 An examination in 2009 suggested that these were actually the remains of Harry Goodsir, assistant surgeon on Erebus.
 Although Hall concluded that all of the Franklin crew were dead, he believed that the official expedition records would yet be found under a stone cairn.
 With the assistance of his guides Ipirvik and Taqulittuq, Hall gathered hundreds of pages of Inuit testimony.